Number:

 Credit Awarding

-Upon completion of a previously approved CE course, a student will submit the Credit for Prior Learning Request Form to be processed by Admissions, Registration and Records office.
+Upon completion of a previously approved CE course, a student will submit the Credit for Prior Learning Request Form to be processed by the Admissions, Registration and Records office.

 (4) High School to Community College Articulation